jpype-project/jpype/doc/userguide.rst

 mark on Python owned memory.
 Each time it nears a high-water mark during a Python collection, Java GC gets called.
 If the water level shrinks than Java was holding up Python memory and the low-water mark is reset.
-Depending on the ammount of memory being exchanged the Java GC may trigger as few as once every 50 Python GC cycles or as often as every other.
+Depending on the amount of memory being exchanged the Java GC may trigger as few as once every 50 Python GC cycles or as often as every other.
 The sizing on this is dynamic so it should scale to the memory use of a process.